agibsonsw/PrintHtml/readme.md

 - Delete All Annotations: Delete all annotation regions.
 - Show Annotation Comment: Show the annotation comment of the region under the cursor.

 You can navigate the annotations in the generate HTML by using a jump table.
-You can show the jump table at any time wiht ```alt+double_mouse_click```.
+You can show the jump table at any time wiht ```alt+double_mouse_click``` or simply by clicking an existing annotation.
 If it gets in the way, you can dock in the bottom right.

 <img src="http://dl.dropbox.com/u/342698/ExportHtml/annotation_table_preview.png" border="0"/>